VADERASU/BlosomAndOscom/README.md

 # BlosomWebApp
 ### 1. Initially, run simulations on BLOSOM and locate the folder from data/Saves of the BLOSOM package
 ### 2. Copy this simulation folder that contains the shapefiles and inputs.txt to the location where the Integrator.py file is located.
+Data can be found here https://www.dropbox.com/sh/w5kjugg9pz67ydy/AADjdmAatGkWKxTYPJT5GoPaa?dl=0
 ### 3. Make sure all the packages are correctly installed
 ### 4. Run Integrator.py
 ### 5. It automatically generates the required folders